 “Where’d you get him?”
 Ben asked.

 “That’s not much of an origin story,” Riidya scoffed.
-“I think it raises more questions than it answers.”
+“I think it raises more questions than it answers.
+Where’d he come from?
+Who created him?
+How’d he get so smart?”

-“Well, perhaps some things are better left a mystery,” Dennis said.
+“Well, perhaps some things are better left a mystery.”

-Internet personality Amy Oliveira and her production assistant Ida Valentine couldn’t have been more different, both in appearance and demeanour.
-Amy was driven, professional, outgoing and extroverted.
+Internet personality Amy Oliveira and her production assistant Ida Valentine couldn’t have been more different, both in appearance or demeanour.
+Amy was driven, professional, sophisticated, outgoing and extroverted.
 Ida was apathetic, soft spoken and reserved.
-Amy was short, dark skinned, curvaceous and stylish.
-Ida was tall, pale, lanky and frumpy.
+Amy was short, dark skinned, curvaceous and stylish, with thick, dark, wavy hair.
+Ida was tall, pale, lanky and frumpy with a permanent bedhead.
 In spite of all this they were the best of friends, and had been so since primary school.
-Indeed, she was Ida’s only friend, so perhaps it was a twinge of jealousy that prompted her dislike of Amy’s boyfriend Wade.
+Indeed, she was Ida’s only friend, so perhaps there was a twinge of jealousy behind her dislike of Amy’s boyfriend Wade.

 Amy and Wade had met each other not too long ago at an exhibition match he was participating in.
 Amy had intended to interview the winner for her VidT00b channel, and the two hit it off pretty well.
 The goo-goo eyes they’d made at each other during the interview nearly caused Ida’s to roll out of her head as she’d filmed it.
-She didn’t get what she saw in him; he seemed like kind of a blowhard, but hey, to each their own.
+She didn’t get what Amy saw in him; he seemed like kind of a blowhard, but hey, to each their own.
 Still, she’d been pretty miffed when Amy had ran off to hang out with her new beau and left her all alone to edit the footage.
-Amy made it up to her later with a new caterpillar plushie to add to her collection, so Ida didn’t mind too much when she dragged her to the Wyldcard Compound to help film a video for the team’s official social media page.
+Amy had made it up to her later by gifting her a new caterpillar plushie to add to her collection, so Ida didn’t mind too much when she dragged her to the Wyldcard Compound to help them film a video for the team’s official T-Net page.

 Dennis, Kristy, Ben and Riidya were gathered around one of Kristy’s Kreatures, a melanistic Silkiure named Dart.
-She waved her antennae and slowly swung her tail back and forth, curious about all the commotion, as Amy did some last minute adjustments on the lighting and Wade shuffled through the cue-cards, making sure they were in order.
+The Kreature resembled a fluffy, black, wingless dragonfly about as long as a grown man was tall.
+Her front limbs were shorter and stronger than the other four and armed with enlarged, wickedly sharp tarsal claws.
+She waved her antennae and slowly swung her tail back and forth, curious about all the commotion, as Amy did some last minute adjustments on the lighting and Wade shuffled through the cue-cards, making sure they were all in order.

 “Yeah, this looks good,” Amy said.
 “This lighting really captures the gloss on Dart’s fur.”